 What makes premium studio monitors more expensive is the plethora of features included.
 But for most home creators, these are unnecessary.
 A stripped-down speaker, like the Mackie CR4, then becomes more relevant.

 The speaker includes a one-inch tweeter, paired with a four-inch woofer or low-frequency driver.
 When combined, they give a power output of 50 Watts.
 This output is divided between two channels.

-The switches and control knob are sufficient, and the back-lit front panel volume knob gives you control and power indication.
+The switches and control knob is sufficient, and the back-lit front panel volume knob gives you control and power indication.
 The speaker placement switch allows you to decide which side of your desk gets this volume knob.
 There is no acoustic switch; this is expected of a product at this price point.

 The inputs offered by these studio monitors are great; they include quarter-inch, eighth-inch, and RCA inputs.
 You can also connect your smartphone to these speakers.

 As stated before, the amount of features included isn’t brilliant.
 What makes this product a value purchase is the quality of these features.
 They’re similar to those you’d expect from more expensive products.